North Fife and The River Tay

 Out-of-reach edges, sky spilling onto the hills.

 Later, the darkened peach fudge of a Rothko horizon.
-Water at my feet that I like to think came from the cold, mountain-silvered threads of Ben Lui.
+Water at my feet that I like to think has come from the cold, silvered threads of Ben Lui.
+Perhaps it has touched the purple saxifrage on the higher ground or even the gold in the hills.

 Cononish